During a flexible sigmoidoscopy, the provider inserts a sigmoidoscope into your rectum to check for abnormalities in your lower colon.

 During the exam

-Wearing a gown, you'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
+Wearing a gown, you'll begin the exam lying on your left side on the exam table, usually with your knees drawn toward your abdomen.
 The doctor will insert a sigmoidoscope into your rectum.

-The sigmoidoscope contains a light and a tube (channel) that allows the doctor to pump air into your colon.
-The air inflates the colon, which provides a better view of the colon lining.
+The sigmoidoscope contains a light and a tube that allows the doctor to place air into your colon.
+The air expands the colon, which provides a better view of the colon lining.
 When the scope is moved or air is introduced, you may feel abdominal cramping or the urge to move your bowels.

 The sigmoidoscope also contains a tiny video camera at its tip.
 The camera sends images to an external monitor so that the doctor can study the inside of your colon.
-The doctor can also insert instruments through the channel to take tissue samples (biopsies).
+The doctor can also insert instruments through the scope to take tissue samples.

 A flexible sigmoidoscopy exam typically takes about 15 minutes.
 It may require slightly more time if biopsies are taken.
 Sedation and pain medications usually aren't necessary.
-If a polyp is found, your doctor will likely recommend a full colonoscopy to look at your whole colon.
+If a polyp is found, your doctor will likely recommend a full colonoscopy to look at your whole colon, as other polyps may be present further up in the colon.

 After the exam